HazardDede/pnp/README.md

     pip install pnp==0.10.0

 **0.12.0**
+* Adds feature to use complex lists and/or dictionary constructs in selector expressions
 * Adds `pull.gpio.Watcher` (extra `gpio`) to watch gpio pins for state changes.
 Only works on raspberry
 * Adds `push.simple.Execute` to run commands in a shell
 * Adds extra `http-server` to optionally install `flask` and `gevent` when needed